 c.
 The other advantage of buying from the logistics company is convenience.
 They’ll do the shopping for you, comparing companies and their rates for the type of shipping and the specific products you’re moving.

 d.
 Freight forwarding companies with experience develop sensitivities toward risk.
 BGI insisted an artist insure his painting going overseas.
 When the painter balked, BGI found a workaround that made the insurance + shipping costs equal to the shipping costs alone from another quote.
-The piece of art had a forklift driven through it in a distant warehouse accident.
+Unfortunately, the piece of art had a forklift driven through it in a warehouse accident.
 Though there is no replacement for the artist’s work, at least the dollars were recouped.

 Choose the right insurance and the right logistics company to protect against loss.
 You’ll sleep better.